sindrehaugen/SpeakerDesignTool/README.md

 ## **📖 Overview**

-The **Speaker Design Tool v2.0** bridges the gap between electrical engineering and acoustic system design.
-It features a comprehensive **Physics Engine** that simulates the entire signal chain: from the amplifier, through the complex impedance of cabling (thermal & reactive), to the acoustic output at the listener's ears.

 Designed for AV integrators and system designers, it ensures your designs meet critical performance standards before installation begins.

 ## **✨ Key Features**